-What's been particularly affirming to experience at university is that my practical and real-world approach to food and eating is as relevant and impactful to long-term health, healthy weight and wellness as ever.
+What's been particularly affirming to experience at university is that my practical and real-world approach to food and eating is as relevant and impactful to long-term health and wellness as ever.

 Because as I attend seriously involved lectures on pathology, pharmacology, clinical skills and biochemistry; I know how this applies in the real world.
 What works for people.
-What they need and how to do it all as simply as possible.
+What they need, what else is to consider and how to do it.

 The Nutrition Low-Down

 - Large, juicy and packed with fibre to assist with digestive function - 6.7g/100g